Downers Grove Dethatching Lawn Services

 Contact Downers Grove’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Downers Grove.
 The Village operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
 Residents must use biodegradable paper yard waste bags—plastic bags are strictly prohibited—or rigid containers (up to 32 gallons) clearly marked for yard waste.
 Commercial contractors may be subject to additional permit or fee requirements.
-Yard waste is collected on scheduled days, and materials should be placed curbside by 7 AM.
-For larger quantities, a municipal yard waste drop-off site is available, with specific operating hours and resident permit or sticker requirements.
-Always separate thatch from other yard debris if required by local guidelines.
-For more information on accepted materials, collection schedules, and drop-off procedures, contact:
+For larger quantities, a municipal yard waste drop-off site is available with set operating hours and may require a resident permit or sticker.
+Always separate dethatched material from other yard waste if required by local guidelines.
+For up-to-date collection schedules, accepted materials, and drop-off procedures, contact:

 Downers Grove Department of Public Works